Is the Real Estate Market Going to Crash?

 - Homebuilders focus on high end homes.
 New homes are larger and more expensive.
 The average size of a new single family home is almost 2,700 square feet.
 That compares to 2,500 square feet in 2006.

-What Could Cause a Collapse?
+Five Conditions That Could Cause a Collapse

 Higher interest rates have caused a collapse in the past.
 They make loans more expensive.
 That slows home building and decreases its supply.
 It also slows lending, which cuts back on demand.
 Overall, a slow and steady interest rate increase won't create a catastrophe.